elzekool/magento2-rotate-encryption-keys/README.md

 tfa_user_config::encoded_config::config_id
 ```

-### Generate Commands Mode
+### Generate Commands

-Run the script in generate-command mode to scan the database for encrypted
+Run the script with `generate-commands` command to scan the database for encrypted
 values and generate the appropiate update-table commands.

 ```